bensu/zig-csv/README.md

 # Informal benchmarks

-In my M1, this library can run the following code in `src/bench.zig` over a 150Mb CSV file in 0.33 seconds:
+In my M1, this library can run the following code in `src/csv/bench.zig` over a 150Mb CSV file in 286ms:

 ```zig
 const Population = struct {